 But that is true no matter what type of depreciation they use…straight-line, MACRS or the first-year write-off afforded by Section 179.

-Section 179 is simply an election to take a much higher amount of depreciation in the year of purpose, up to $250,000 in 2009.
+Section 179 is simply an election to take a much higher amount of depreciation in the year of purpose.
+The amount of the assets eligible has increased over the years.
+It was over $250,000 in 2009 and by 2023, was over $1,000,000.
 It has nothing to do with whether the purchase was paid for with cash or financed.
 So I could pay $10,000 down on a $200,000 piece of equipment and write-off under Section 179 the full $200,000.

 That said, this is true even if I use ‘normal’ depreciation.

 Only if the expenditures are significant, recurring and not financed would I hold back adding back depreciation.
-I have heard this is true, for example, with Lew Rents or whatever you have down where you live where you can go rent a riding lawn mower or a chain saw.
+I have heard this is true, for example, with small equipment rental companies where you can go rent a riding lawn mower or a chain saw.
 If those companies buy all of the equipment they rent to customers out of cash flow, clearly it would be misleading to add back deprecation.
+Please note, though, I am still treating regular and Section 179 depreciation the same.